President · David Abdelnour

 Dominican-born and Florida-raised, Emilio approaches medical school with a passion for authenticity, advocacy, and human-centered leadership.
 With a non-traditional path to medicine that includes a background in psychology and a leave of absence after M1, Emilio tries to bring a grounded perspective to student government—one shaped by real-life experience and a belief that medical students are more than their titles.
 When he's not softly weeping on his USMLE First Aid book, he's playing an instrument, taking photographs of nature, or teaching swim lessons.
 He is committed to building community, fostering open dialogue across class years, and creating spaces where students feel seen, supported, and heard.
 Emilio strives to represent students as people—minds, bodies, and hearts.

-AAMC Official Student representative · Jolyna Chiangong
+AAMC Official Student rep · Jolyna Chiangong

 jolynac@wayne.edu